-When it comes to hedges, a lot of emphasis is placed on maintenance and large open-plan gardens but hedging deserves a new spotlight as a creative and picturesque alternative to screening and privacy garden walls, whether that be in suburbia or on an apartment rooftop.
-Hedging doesn’t have to be limited to glossy green blocks of sculpted bush and to prove it we’ve put together eight of our favourite flowering hedges that promise to add pops of colour and wafts of sweet perfume to your garden during flowering.
+When it comes to hedges, a lot of emphases is placed on maintenance and extensive open-plan gardens.
+Still, hedging deserves the spotlight as a creative and picturesque alternative to screening and privacy garden walls, whether that be in suburbia or on an apartment rooftop.
+Hedging doesn’t have to be limited to glossy green blocks of sculpted bush and to prove it, we’ve put together eight of our favourite flowering hedges that promise to add pops of colour and wafts of sweet perfume to your garden during the flowering season.

-The camellia grows with thick, glossy dark green foliage which turns slightly yellow during the warmer months.
-With dedicated pruning in the early stages of establishment camellia is easily manipulated when it comes to how high it can grow.
-The camellia can alter between 1-4 metres in height, making it the perfect hedge for any backyard or balcony garden.
-When in bloom, between early autumn through to late winter, the camellia exuberates a vibrant combination of pink, red and yellow blooms.
-The flowers are short-stalked, arranged tightly around the centre bulb, slowly widening and fanning out the larger the flower grows.
-The camellia grows best in coastal regions of Australia, however, due to the delicate nature of its flowers, it is best to avoid areas exposed to strong winds and severe heat, so be mindful when picking a spot to plant your shrub in.
+The camellia plant bears thick, glossy dark green foliage which turns slightly yellow during the warmer months.
+With dedicated pruning in the early stages of growth, the camellia’s height can be easily manipulated, ranging from 1-4 metres, making it the perfect hedge for any backyard or balcony garden.
+When in bloom between early autumn and late winter, the camellia exuberates a vibrant colour palette of pinks, reds and yellows.
+The flowers are short-stalked, arranged tightly around the centre bulb, slowly widening and fanning out the larger it grows.
+The camellia grows best in coastal regions of Australia, however, due to the delicate nature of its flowers, it is best to avoid areas exposed to strong winds and severe heat, so be mindful when picking a spot to plant this shrub in.

-One of the taller plants classed as a blooming shrub, the French lilac grows between two and four metres in height, with thin spindly branches that boast heart-shaped lime-green leaves.
-Due to the thin nature of the shrub’s foliage, it is suggested to plant French lilac in small groupings for a thicker ‘garden wall’ effect.
-French lilacs flower with large bouquet-like bunches of beautiful soft lilac to deep mauve blooms emitting a delicate scent, perfect for an indoor cut flower display.
-You’ll find the flowers nestled closer to the top half of the shrub adding a striking purple haze to your garden.
+One of the taller plants classed as a blooming shrub, the French lilac grows between two and four metres in height, bearing thin spindly branches sprouting heart-shaped lime-green leaves.
+Due to the delicate nature of the shrub’s foliage, it is recommended to plant French lilac in small groupings for a bushier ‘garden wall’ effect.
+French lilacs flower with large bouquet-like bunches of soft purple to deep mauve blooms emitting a delicate scent, perfect for an indoor cut flower display.
+You’ll find the flowers nestled closer to the top half of the shrub, adding a striking purple haze to your garden.
 French lilac thrives in coastal areas of Australia; however, they also tend to do well in drier, more western areas.

 If you are looking to add an array of blooming white or fuchsia flowers to your garden, then the rhododendron is for you.
 Popular for garden screening, rhododendron flowers blanket the two-metre hedge during mid-spring right through to the end of summer.
-When the flowers are dormant throughout the winter months the shrub displays vibrant mint-green foliage which adds a fresh spring feel to your garden all year round.
-Rhododendrons are popular along the coastline of Australia due to their tolerance of coastal winds.
-This shrub is easily manicured through pruning to bolster any garden bed or boost a divide between your garden and your neighbours’.
+When the buds are dormant throughout the winter months, the shrub displays vibrant mint-green foliage, which adds a fresh spring feel to your garden year-round.
+Rhododendrons are prevalent along the coastline of Australia due to their tolerance of coastal winds.
+This shrub is easily manicured through pruning to bolster any garden bed or boost a divide between your garden and your neighbour’s.

 Rose of Sharon

-If adding colour to your garden is not top on your list of priorities, then the viburnum is your go-to shrub.
-Viburnum offers large silvery-green leaves and small clusters of delicate white flowers.
+If adding colour to your garden is not top priority, then the viburnum is your go-to shrub.
+Viburnum bears large silvery-green leaves and small clusters of delicate white flowers.
 The viburnum is a popular choice for hedging and screening due to its versatility.
-With less pruning, viburnum grows a thick foliage and produces small fruits with a light citrus aroma.
-The flowers and fruit will bloom in early spring.
-Expect the height of the shrub to grow to two metres and cover the area in which it’s planted very quickly.
+With less pruning required, viburnum grows thick foliage and produces small fruits with a light citrus aroma.
+The flowers and fruits will appear in early spring.
+Expect the height of the shrub to grow to two metres and to fully cover the area in which it’s planted quite quickly.
 Viburnum is drought-tolerant and loves warm spring weather, which is the perfect time to plant and prune this fast-growing shrub.
-During the warmer months you will find that the viburnum’s fruit will attract birds and bees, enhancing the ecosystem of your garden.
+During the warmer months, you will find that the viburnum’s fruit will attract all kinds of birds and bees, boosting your garden’s eco-system.

-Weigela is a classic choice for any shrub border, famed for its deep red and pink blooms that flourish in early summer and boom slowly throughout the rest of the year with a darker and more sparse mauve foliage.
-Weigela is also known by the name ‘fairy trumpets’ due to the small size and shape of its dainty flowers growing on long, cane-like branches.
-These plants are fast-growers, reaching their full size of around two metres in height after just a few seasons.
-When propagating weigela, pick a spot in your garden that receives full sun exposure.
-Weigela pruning is important.
-Mature bushes will benefit from the removal of older interior branches and should be fertilised once per year, preferably during the cooler months to prepare the plant for the next flowering season.
-If you are just starting out in the garden then you will appreciate the fact that weigela is subject to very few (if any) pests or diseases, making it an easy plant to grow for first-time gardeners.
+Weigela is a classic choice for any shrub border, famed for its deep red and pink blooms that flourish in early summer and bloom slowly throughout the rest of the year with darker, more sparse mauve foliage.
+Weigela is also known by the name ‘fairy trumpets’ due to the small size and shape of its dainty flowers that grow on long, cane-like branches.
+These plants are fast growers, reaching their full size of around two metres in height after just a few seasons.
+When propagating weigela, pick a spot in your garden that receives maximum sun exposure.
+Weigela pruning is essential.
+Mature bushes will benefit from the removal of older interior branches.
+Weigela should be fertilised once per year, preferably during the colder months to prepare the plant for the next flowering season.
+If you are just starting out in the garden, then you will appreciate that weigela is subject to very few (if any) pests or diseases, making it an easy plant to grow for beginner gardeners.